Akshaysat/TF_Forward_Test/README.md

 # tf_forward_test
-This is the forward testing of Intraday Mean Reversion Strategy
+This is the forward testing of Intraday Trend Following Strategy